The Introduction to our book Mindful Retirement, with an overview of the contents

 If you walk into Barnes and Noble looking for books on retirement, you’ll find most of them in the Business section.
-They focus on financials, with advice about investing and keeping enough cash for a successful retirement.
-And there is nothing wrong with this approach to a point.
-After all, Americans struggle to save for our golden years.
+They offer advice about investing money so you have enough cash for a successful retirement.
+It’s good advice for Americans because many of us are struggling to save for our golden years.
 More than eighty percent of us invest in 401(k) or similar plans, but one in three have withdrawn money due to emergency or hardship.
 The median savings for Americans in 2019 was just $5,300.
-These are good reasons to focus on finances.
+We could all use some help with our finances.

-However, allowing the retirement conversation to be dominated by money often drowns out non-financial worries that are just as important.
-The financial focus frequently leaves the impression that money is the only authentic matter of retirement, when the reality is that even a well-funded retirement may prove fatal.
-The impacts are particularly hard on men.
-Harvard Health reported from a 2015 study that men who continued working past age 65 were about three times likelier to say they were in good health than men who had retired, and half as likely to be diagnosed with diabetes, heart disease, or cancer.
-The article goes on to celebrate the benefits of work for brain health, combating depression, and keeping a positive outlook.
-The only problem is that this Harvard Health article comes from a school of thought that says the best way to retire is not to retire.
+But to have a successful retirement, you need to invest more than money.
+A well-funded retirement can still prove fatal for the retiree.
+The impacts of retirement are particularly hard on men.
+Harvard Health reported in a 2015 study that men who continued working past age 65 were about three times likelier to say they were in good health than men who had retired.
+Harvard’s data also showed that men working past age 65 were half as likely to be diagnosed with diabetes, heart disease, or cancer.
+The article also celebrates the benefits of work for brain health, combating depression, and keeping a positive outlook.
+But there is a problem with Harvard’s conclusions about retirement.
+Harvard’s advice on how to retire successfully amounts to, don’t retire at all.

 The book you are reading now assumes there is an alternative to staying at work in order to stay alive.
 We start by defining retirement as withdrawal from the workforce.
 (The word “retirement” comes from a French term meaning to withdraw to a place of seclusion or safety.)
 The way we see it, everyone who remains in the workforce and continues to sell their labor as a commodity is not retired.
 Retirement is the part of life when we cease to sell our labor.